 24 hours a day, 7 days a week

-Theft, waste, and abuse of Multnomah County resources.
+Fraud includes theft, waste, and abuse of position for personal gain.
 Examples include:

 - Theft of county property, such as inventory or supplies